OfficeDev/Project-Power-BI-Templates/Project for the Web/Readme.md

-Project for the web and Project Online Power BI Template
+Project for the web Power BI Template
 =====================================

 With the Project for the web, you can import and